 View our Eutree Hardwood Flooring Guide to learn more about flooring decision making.

 If your project might benefit from Forest Free wood flooring, tell us more about it by using our Plan Your Project form.
 And if you'd just like to learn more about our flooring options, call us at 678-313-4110 or email email@example.com.

 Rift and quarter sawn flooring is oak at its most stunning.
 Uniform straight lines run the length of each plank.
 They're created by carefully cutting each board, perpendicular to the growth rings of the tree.
 In quarter sawn planks, ray flecks, the cells that carry nutrients laterally across the growth rings, adorn the straight grain lines and seem to shimmer as they catch the light.
 Count each line, and you'll learn how many years went into the creation of that board.
 Beyond its beauty, rift and quarter sawn flooring is prized for its stability, and its resistance to cupping, shrinking and warping.

-Plain sawn, also commonly called flat sawn, is the most common type of cut where the grain runs parallel with the wide face of the board.
-The loops and growth swirls found in the grain patterns of plain sawn wood results in the classic “cathedral window” look.
-Our plain sawn oak is available in the same finishes as our rift and quarter sawn white oak flooring.
+European White Oak is a classic type of cut where the grain runs parallel with the wide face of the board.
+The loops and growth swirls found in the grain patterns of European sawn wood results in the classic “cathedral window” look.
+Our European Oak is available in the same finishes as our rift and quarter sawn White Oak flooring.

 Antique & Reclaimed Oak

 Antique and reclaimed oak flooring is revered not only for their enduring beauty and historical preservation, but also for their strength and durability.
 The wood from these floors are curated from a combination of white and red oak timber that has been meticulously harvested from naturally weathered or reclaimed floorboards, paneling, siding, beams and other wooden structures.
 The timber is re-milled into durable, wide plank floor boards, while carefully preserving the original patina and rich character of the wood.